|So are you more of a red lighting or yellow lighting kind of guy?|

 Fairly straightforward, really: you'll notice a large number of black dice in the battery armaments of both Gladiator variants and your job is to deliver short-ranged pain as quickly as possible without dying pointlessly first.
 No pressure, right?

 I recommend upgrading Gladiators extensively, which goes against my usual policy of "keep everything as cheap as possible" because upgrades help Gladiators consistently get their jobs done and survive (sometimes!) to tell the tale.
-The reason for this comes down to two very important realizations of what it takes to use Gladiators well:
+This is because of two observations:

-1) Recognize that your opportunity to do damage is very brief
+1) Your opportunity to do damage is very brief

 Because you're getting your serious work done at black dice range, you need to punch as hard as possible while you're there to make those attacks count.
 You don't get the luxury of just tossing some dice here and there consistently over all 5 combat turns of a game (first turn is usually just positioning) and having them add up.
 You get just a few turns (often 2ish) of being able to meaningfully attack something and those need to matter.
 For that reason, I recommend always equipping an ordnance upgrade to your Gladiators for the extra damage potential and always using Ordnance Experts in the weapon team slot on your Gladiators to reroll your black dice.
 The Ordnance Experts not only help you get more consistent damage from your black dice by rerolling those vexing blank sides, they can also increase your odds of getting a hit+crit result for triggering any crit-dependent upgrades.

-2) Recognize that maneuvering is extremely important for a short-ranged ship
+2) Maneuvering is extremely important for a short-ranged ship

 The extra 2-click move is also great for setting up a double-arc attack for next turn, where you have two of your attack arcs concentrated on a single enemy arc, which is a great way to pour phenomenal amounts of damage into an enemy ship.
 For example: